8th Indiana Cavalry Regiment

-The 8th Indiana Cavalry Regiment was an cavalry regiment from Indiana that served in the Union Army during the American Civil War.
+The 8th Indiana Cavalry Regiment was a cavalry regiment from Indiana that served in the Union Army during the American Civil War.
 The regiment mustered into service as the 39th Indiana Infantry Regiment on August 29, 1861, and fought at Shiloh and Stones River.
 After being converted to mounted infantry, the regiment served in the Tullahoma campaign and at Chickamauga.
 On October 15, 1863, the unit was renamed the 8th Indiana Cavalry and took part in Rousseau's Opelika Raid, and fought at Brown's Mill and Lovejoy's Station in the Atlanta campaign.
 The regiment served in Sherman's March to the Sea and the Carolinas campaign before being mustered out of service on July 20, 1865.

 Organization

 Organized at Indianapolis, Ind., as 39th Regiment Infantry, August 29, 1861.
 Ordered to Kentucky and duty at Muldraugh's Hill, Camp Nevin, Nolin Creek and Green River until February, 1862.
 Attached to Wood's Brigade, McCook's Command, at Nolin, Army of the Ohio, October–November, 1861.
 6th Brigade, Army of the Ohio, to December, 1861.
 6th Brigade, 2nd Division, Army of the Ohio, to September, 1862.
 6th Brigade, 2nd Division, 1st Army Corps, Army of the Ohio, to November, 1862.
 1st Brigade, 2nd Division, Right Wing 14th Army Corps, Army of the Cumberland, to January, 1863.
 1st Brigade, 2nd Division, 20th Army Corps, Army of the Cumberland, to April, 1863.
 Unassigned Cavalry Corps, Army of the Cumberland, to October, 1863.
 Designation changed to 8th Cavalry October 15, 1863.
 1st Brigade, 2nd Division, Cavalry Corps, Army of the Cumberland, to April, 1864.
 2nd Brigade, Kilpatrick's 3rd Division, Cavalry Corps, Army of the Cumberland, to October, 1864.
 2nd Brigade, 3rd Division, Wilson's Cavalry Corps, Military Division Mississippi, to November, 1864.
 1st Brigade, 3rd Division, Cavalry Corps, Military Division Mississippi, to July, 1865.